 - Write a single sentence that summarizes your conclusions about the general topic, question or relationship that you investigated.

 The primary concern at the SBC competition is that of public safety.
 Many subject organisms and materials that may be used acceptably in your research under the supervision and approval of your mentor and his/her institution, are not permissible for exhibition purposes at the SBC competition.
 Simulations or photographs can be substituted.
 The display is a presentation of the results, NOT a demonstration of the experiments.
+More information on safety regulations is found here.

-A participating student should expect to dedicate an average of 10 hours per week between the months of November and March.
+You should expect to dedicate an average of 10 hours per week between the months of November and March.

 - Determine where your interests lie in science